Rerunning OCR: A Machine Learning Approach to Quality Assessment and Enhancement Prediction: Quality Classifier

 \subsubsection{Publication Year Consideration}

 Through BnL data analysis it emerged that the original OCR quality is to some extent sensitive to the period of publication.
-This property mainly exists due to changes in the OCR engine used and in the source document quality. \\ \\ In terms of how fine-grained time is discretized for this feature, a yearly basis is retained.
+This property mainly exists due to changes in the OCR engine used and in the source document quality.
+A yearly basis has been chosen to discretize time.
 This seems to be the smallest possible time unit that effectively correlates to changes in OCR quality.
 Thus, there is \\